signalpillar/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: -
+use-site-title: false
 ---

-My name is Volodymyr and I have very simple plans for this blog
+I have very simple plans for this blog

 - write blog posts in .org
 - write about OCaml